Anthony Floyd

-Anthony Franklin Floyd (born February 1, 1981) was a safety for the Indianapolis Colts.
-He spent 2006 NFL Europe season with the Berlin Thunder, where he earned All-NFL Europe honors after making four interceptions, tied for second in the league.
+Anthony Franklin Floyd (born February 1, 1981) is an American former professional football player who was a safety for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Louisville Cardinals.
+He spent the 2006 NFL Europe season with the Berlin Thunder, where he earned All-NFL Europe honors after making four interceptions, tied for second in the league.
 He spent the 2006 NFL preseason with the Houston Texans before being released at the conclusion of training camp.

 Early life

 Floyd attended Chaney High School in Youngstown, Ohio, and earned three varsity letters together in football and basketball, and four in track.